 In our Autumn 2019 Market Review we discussed the strength of the Mercedes-Benz brand and the enduring appeal of the SL; and how this has insulated the three-pointed star from market fluctuations.
 With Brexit uncertainty and a General Election, 2019 certainly had its fair share of challenges for the classic car industry – many key players found 2019 to be a difficult year.

-As Europe’s leading Classic Mercedes-Benz SL specialist, our market position and unique stock offering allowed us to weather the storm that caused others to falter.
+As the World’s leading Classic Mercedes-Benz SL specialist, our market position and unique stock offering allowed us to weather the storm that caused others to falter.
 Perhaps it’s our industry leading warranty, our reputation as the SL specialist or our highly experienced and always busy workshops, but we’ve been kept busy and vibrant thanks to our band of loyal customers and a steady stream of new friends.

 We’re pleased to report that in 2020 the year has opened with a renewed vigour and enthusiasm.
 In the first few weeks of 2020 we found homes for a respectable number of quality classic Mercedes-Benz cars, a range of different models from across our showroom offering.